mckennapsean/dissertation/content/06-security.md

 color corresponds to a different discourse channel.
 Each channel has different users, data sources, and design methods that were employed.
 The primary visualization artifacts of this process are the prototypes and tools, with other figures in this chapter showing each.
-The two prototypes are shown in [@fig:dashboard1; @fig:dashboard2], and the final BubbleNet dashboard is presented in [@fig:dashboard].
-This final dashboard is linked to deployments in two discourse channels.
+We created two dashboard prototypes during this process, as shown in [@fig:dashboard1; @fig:dashboard2].
+The final BubbleNet dashboard is presented later in this chapter, and this dashboard is linked to deployments in two discourse channels.

 ![